Conformal generation of an exotic rotationally invariant harmonic oscillator: Abstract

 \section{Abstract}

-An exotic rotationally invariant anisotropic harmonic oscillator (RI-AHO) is constructed by applying a non-unitary isotropic conformal bridge transformation (CBT) to a free planar particle.
+An exotic rotationally invariant harmonic oscillator (ERIHO) is constructed by applying a non-unitary isotropic conformal bridge transformation (CBT) to a free planar particle.
 It is described by the isotropic harmonic oscillator Hamiltonian supplemented by a Zeeman type term with a real coupling constant $g$.
 The model reveals the Euclidean ($|g|<1$) and Minkowskian ($|g|>1$) phases separated by the phases $g=+1$ and $g=-1$ of the Landau problem in the symmetric gauge with opposite orientation of the magnetic field.
 A hidden symmetry emerges in the system at rational values of $g$.
 Its generators, together with the Hamiltonian and angular momentum produce non-linearly deformed $\mathfrak{u}(2)$ and $\mathfrak{gl}(2,\R)$ algebras in the cases of $0<|g|<1$ and $\infty>|g|>1$, which transmute one into another under the inversion $g\rightarrow -1/g$.
 Similarly, the true, $\mathfrak{u}(2)$, and extended conformal, $\mathfrak{gl}(2,\R)$, symmetries of the isotropic Euclidean oscillator ($g=0$) interchange their roles in the isotropic Minkowskian oscillator ($|g|=\infty$), while two copies of the $\mathfrak{gl}(2,\R)$ algebra of analogous symmetries mutually transmute in Landau phases.
-We show that the RI-AHO is transformed by a peculiar unitary transformation into a usual, rotationally non-invariant AHO generated, in turn, by anisotropic CBT.
-The relationship between the RI-AHO and the subcritical phases of the harmonically extended Landau problem, as well as with a plane isotropic harmonic oscillator in a uniformly rotating reference frame, is established.
+We show that the ERIHO system is transformed by a peculiar unitary transformation into the anisotropic harmonic oscillator generated, in turn, by anisotropic CBT.
+The relationship between the ERIHO and the subcritical phases of the harmonically extended Landau problem, as well as with a plane isotropic harmonic oscillator in a uniformly rotating reference frame, is established.